Audio-WestlakeU/McNet/README.md

 # McNet
-The official repo: **McNet: Fuse Multiple Cues for Multichannel Speech Enhancement** submitted to ICASSP 2023 (https://arxiv.org/pdf/2211.08872.pdf).
+The official repo: **McNet: Fuse Multiple Cues for Multichannel Speech Enhancement** accepted by ICASSP 2023 (https://arxiv.org/pdf/2211.08872.pdf).
 Examples can be found at https://audio.westlake.edu.cn/Research/McNet.htm.

 Table 1.
 Performance of offline speech enhancement.* means scores are quoted from the original papers.